Bachelor of Science

 The Science of Life.
 From modelling patterns in entire ecological systems to defining atomic behaviour, scientists use analytical procedures, critical thinking abilities, and a drive to problem-solve to ultimately contribute to our understanding of the world.

-Guelph’s Bachelor of Science (B.Sc.)
-Program offers you access to some of the world’s most respected scientists, teachers, and researchers as well as outstanding research and teaching facilities.
+Guelph’s Bachelor of Science (B.Sc.) program offers you access to some of the world’s most respected scientists, teachers, and researchers as well as outstanding research and teaching facilities.
 Our well-rounded program will give you a solid foundation in the biological, physical, chemical, computing and mathematical sciences.
-This common first year core will give you the flexibility to explore and transfer between majors even after first year.
+This common first-year core will give you the flexibility to explore and transfer between majors even after first year.

-Animal Biology emphasizes the science underlying the practical husbandry of animals, primarily those used for food products but also companion and exotic species.
+Animal Biology emphasizes the science underlying the practical husbandry of animals, primarily those used for food products but also companion and exotic animal species.
 You will acquire a broad overview of animal production systems and a detailed understanding of how these rely increasingly on our emerging knowledge in fields such as genetics, molecular biology, reproductive technology, nutrition, environmental physiology, behaviour and welfare.
 By appropriate selection of elective courses, you may choose to pursue one of the above areas in further depth at the senior undergraduate level.
 The program also provides excellent preparation for students interested in pursuing a career in veterinary medicine.

-Helpful hints for BSc Animal Biology Majors
+Helpful Hints for B.Sc.
+Animal Biology Majors

 This is meant to guide you through the potential pitfalls you face when registering for your next semester.
-Always be aware that when you choose to deviate from the program of studies outlined in the calendar you started on, there may be ramifications later on in your program you haven't considered which may restrict your choice of courses or even delay your graduation date.
+Always be aware that when you choose to deviate from the program of studies outlined in the calendar you started on, there may be ramifications later on in your program you haven't considered.
+This may restrict your choice of courses or even delay your graduation date.
 If we are forced to or choose to make changes to the courses offered or schedule of studies that pertain to your degree, then it becomes our responsibility to ensure that you complete your degree in a satisfactory and timely manner.

 - The most straightforward way to approach course selection is to prioritize: CORE courses for your program must be addressed first, RESTRICTED ELECTIVES second and FREE ELECTIVES last of all.
 This means you may have to compromise on which restricted and free electives you get to take in some cases.
-In the Animal Biology program the core courses are clearly indicated by semester in your calendar of studies.
+In the Animal Biology program, the core courses are clearly indicated by semester in your calendar of studies.
 Failing to take them in the specified order and semester may result in timetable conflicts which cannot be resolved without further restricting your elective options or even delaying your graduation.

 - Restricted electives belong in two categories: